-- Council will make sponsorship opportunities known through one of the following methods: - a) Council calling for expressions of Interest for sponsorship of Council's assets, services, functions and programs when funding is sought from a single sponsor for a project (a number of potential sponsors may also be targeted before expressions of Interest close). - b) If interest in a project would be restricted to sponsors with highly specialised characteristics then more direct methods such as sending out letters and proposals to an attracted set of sponsors is appropriate.
+- Council will make sponsorship opportunities known through one of the following methods: - (a) Council calling for expressions of interest for sponsorship of Council's assets, services, functions and programs when funding is sought from a single sponsor for a project (a number of potential sponsors may also be targeted before expressions of interest close). - (b) If interest in a project would be restricted to sponsors with highly specialised characteristics then more direct methods such as sending out letters and proposals to an attracted set of sponsors is appropriate.
 The widest selection of specialised sponsors should be contacted in this case.
-Reasons for not advertising expressions of interest should be thoroughly documented to dispel any possible suggestions of impropriety - c) If a potential sponsor approaches Council with a project, either (a) or (b) should be followed depending on appropriateness.
-Council may, on exceptions not follow (a) or (b) however reasons for this must be documented.
-Also where (a) or (b) has not been followed details of the sponsorship must be publicly exhibited. - On receipt of an expression of interest the criteria (predetermined) for sponsorship will be sent to the respondent together with any other material that Council considers necessary - Should the parties intend to enter into a sponsorship arrangement after registrations have occurred, the parties will execute a written formal contract.
-The contract should be the entire arrangement between the parties and no privileges for either party shall exist outside the agreement. - 4.
-The sponsorship: - must not conflict or be seen to conflict with the objectives and policies of the Council and those of the sponsor - should not impose or imply conditions that would limit the Council's ability to carry out its functions fully and impartially - (iii) will not involve explicit endorsement of the sponsor or its products
+Reasons for not advertising expressions of interest should be thoroughly documented to dispel any possible suggestions of impropriety - (c) If a potential sponsor approaches Council with a project, either (a) or (b) above should be followed depending on appropriateness.
+Council may, on exceptions, for example commercial reasons, not follow (a) or (b) however reasons for this must be documented. - On receipt of an expression of interest the criteria (predetermined) for sponsorship will be sent to the respondent together with any other material that Council considers necessary - 3.
+Should the parties intend to enter into a sponsorship arrangement after registrations have occurred, the parties will execute a written formal contract.

+The contract should be the entire arrangement between the parties and no privileges for either party shall exist outside the agreement.